rust-lang/cargo/src/doc/src/faq.md

 Yes!

 All commits to Cargo are required to pass the local test suite on Windows.
-If, however, you find a Windows issue, we consider it a bug, so [please file an issue][3].
+If you encounter an issue while running on Windows, we consider it a bug, so [please file an issue][3].

 [3]: https://github.com/rust-lang/cargo/issues